If your child is not in school, learning is not taking place. If your child is absent we ask you to telephone the attendance line before 8:30 am.

 - Pre-Warn Letter: This will be sent out if we see frequent and/or irregular patterns of absence.
 This is our way of alerting you to the fact that your child’s attendance is starting to become a concern.
 We may stop authorising your child’s absence without medical evidence.

 - Home Visit: Attendance staff, Mentors or Heads of Year will visit pupils at home when there is a concern for a child’s attendance, or if no contact has been made to state why the child is absent from school.
+These visits can be unannounced.

 - Penalty Warning Letter: This will be sent out when a child has unauthorised absences.
 Once this letter has been sent, absences cannot be authorised without a doctor’s note to state that your child is unfit for school.
 If your child is absent for a medical appointment we require the letter or appointment card in order to authorise this absence.